Get To Know Dave and the Bd Crew

 David began creating jewelry in 1985 and completed a degree in Fine Arts at the University of North Dakota, but before graduation, he opened his first business, Studio 18, in 1988.
 He recalls his first summer in business as a rather lonesome one, with only flies for company.
 But he persevered and in the ensuing years, he moved his studio to four progressively larger downtown locations to accommodate his growing business.
-The first studio was only six feet wide and thirty feet deep.

 Individuals related to a project have always been welcome to stop by the studio to view the piece as it is being created or check in via web/art cams, This, David believes, adds credibility to the work and a greater understanding of the piece, not as it is when completed, but rather as it progresses through the various stages of production.